Cai-Lab-at-University-of-Michigan/ffmpeg_HDF5_filter/README.md

 ## Acknowledgments
-The cmake file and this documentation borrow heavily from the [jpegHDF5](https://github.com/CARS-UChicago/jpegHDF5).
+The cmake file borrows heavily from the [jpegHDF5](https://github.com/CARS-UChicago/jpegHDF5).
 Part of the encode and decode codes are modified from [ffmpeg examples](https://github.com/FFmpeg/FFmpeg).
 Very much thanks.